In the valley of the blind, the one-eyed man is king.

 of their head to match the magnification necessary to being the object into

-words and concepts.
+focus.
 While progressive glasses create specific areas of clear vision, at the same time they inherently reduce peripheral vision.
 Comprehension, however, is also dependent upon peripheral vision which progressive glasses inadvertently minimize with the result being Induced Dyslexia.
 This page is dedicated to

 helping people overcome that problem.
 Copyright© 2011 Animated-Vision Associates.
 All Rights Reserved. |